MathuxNY-73/hackerrank-problems/Programming/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submitted solution.
 Got right
 - [X] Challenge solved

+### Filter Array
+This is a Functional Programming challenge from hackerrank.
+The goal is simply to implement a function that filters out the elements that are less than a certain integer and returns a new list containing the remaining element.
+I solved this problem with the scala languages [Problem link](https://www.hackerrank.com/challenges/fp-filter-array/problem)
+As of September 14<sup>th</sup>, 2018 :
+- [X] Find a first working solution on the sample input
+- [X] Submitted solution.
+Got right
+- [X] Challenge solved
 </details>

 ## C++